 Who Selects the Mediator?

-Generally, when two parties are involved in a contract dispute, they must agree upon who will serve as their mediator.
-This could be accomplished by selecting a neutral third party or through mutual agreement on an individual who is qualified in mediation services.
+Who selects the mediator in a contract dispute?
+The two parties involved must mutually agree on who will serve as their mediator.
+This can be achieved by choosing a neutral third party or by agreeing on a qualified individual for mediation services.

 What is the Role of the Mediator?